podium/graphql_markdown/README.md

 defmodule Azeroth.MixProject do
   use Mix.Project

-  # this is needed because the file are generated but if you run mix docs, Mix will check the existance of files first. so have to work around that
+  # this is needed because the file are generated but if you run mix docs, Mix will check the existence of files first. so have to work around that
   @graphql_files [
     "guides/graphql/enums.md",
     "guides/graphql/inputs.md",